Faizanmuhyuddin/Lab-Task/README.md

-🔴 1) INCONSISTENCIES (5)
-1️⃣ Registration Deadline Conflict

-Requirements: R2 & R3

-R2: Registration not allowed after deadline.

-R3: Late registration allowed for 3 days after deadline.

-❌ These contradict each other.

-2️⃣ Seat Availability Conflict

-Requirements: R4 & R5

-R4: System shows available seats.

-R5: Registration allowed even if seats are full.

-❌ Overbooking conflict.

-3️⃣ Schedule Conflict Rule

-Requirements: R9 & R10

-R9: Prevent schedule conflicts.

-R10: Allow same-time courses if one is online.

-❌ General rule conflicts with exception.

-4️⃣ Credit Hour Limit Conflict

-Requirements: R11 & R12

-R11: Limit = 18 credit hours.

-R12: Up to 24 with advisor approval.

-❌ Maximum credit unclear.

-5️⃣ Drop Deadline Conflict

-Requirements: R13 & R15

-R13: Drop allowed until Week 6.

-R15: No drops after deadline.

-❌ Deadline not clearly defined.

-🟡 2) INCOMPLETENESS (5)
-6️⃣ R6 — Confirmation Method Missing

-“The system shall send confirmation.”

-❌ Not specified:

-Email or SMS?

-Immediate or delayed?

-7️⃣ R8 — Instructor Approval Process Missing

-❌ Not defined:

-How approval is given?

-Digital or manual?

-8️⃣ R12 — Advisor Approval Process Missing

-❌ Not defined:

-When approval is required?

-How it is recorded?

-9️⃣ R14 — Drop Fee Amount Missing

-❌ Not specified:

-Exact amount?

-Fixed or percentage?

-🔟 R16 — Waitlist Details Missing

-❌ Not defined:

-Maximum waitlist size?

-Visibility of waitlist position?

-🔵 3) AMBIGUITIES (3)
-1️⃣1️⃣ R20 — “Register quickly”

-❌ “Quickly” is unclear.
-Does it mean 2 seconds?
-10 seconds?

-1️⃣2️⃣ R6 — “Send confirmation”

-❌ Confirmation of what?
-Registration?
-Drop?
-Waitlist?

-1️⃣3️⃣ R19 — “Priority enrollment”

-❌ How priority works?
-Reserved seats?
-Early access?

-🟣 4) UNVERIFIABLE REQUIREMENTS (2)
-1️⃣4️⃣ R20 — “Register quickly”

-❌ Not measurable.
-No performance criteria defined.

-1️⃣5️⃣ R6 — “Send confirmation”

-❌ Not testable.
-No time or delivery method defined.

-🟤 5) MISSING BUSINESS RULES (Extra)
-1️⃣6️⃣ Missing Rule — Maximum Courses

-Number of courses per semester not defined.

-1️⃣7️⃣ Missing Rule — Eligibility for Late Registration

-Not defined who can late register.

-1️⃣8️⃣ Missing Rule — Refund Policy

-No refund policy defined for dropped courses.
+# SRE Lab Task 2
+## Task A — Defect Hunt

+---

+# 🔍 Defect Identification

+This document identifies defects in the Online Course Registration System requirements.

+---

+# 1️⃣ Inconsistencies (5)

+### 1. Registration Deadline Conflict (R2 & R3)
+- R2: Registration is not allowed after the deadline.
+- R3: Late registration is allowed for 3 days after the deadline.
+- Issue: These two requirements contradict each other.

+---

+### 2. Seat Availability Conflict (R4 & R5)
+- R4: The system shall show available seats.
+- R5: The system shall allow registration even if seats are full.
+- Issue: Registration should not be allowed if seats are full.

+---

+### 3. Schedule Conflict Rule (R9 & R10)
+- R9: The system shall prevent schedule conflicts.
+- R10: Students may register for two courses at the same time if one is online.
+- Issue: One requirement blocks conflicts while the other allows it.

+---

+### 4. Credit Hour Limit Conflict (R11 & R12)
+- R11: Students are limited to 18 credit hours.
+- R12: Students may register up to 24 credit hours with advisor approval.
+- Issue: Maximum credit hour limit is unclear.

+---

+### 5. Drop Deadline Conflict (R13 & R15)
+- R13: Students may drop courses until Week 6.
+- R15: Course drops are not allowed after the deadline.
+- Issue: The drop deadline is not clearly defined.

+---

+# 2️⃣ Incompleteness (5)

+### 6. Confirmation Method Not Specified (R6)
+- The system shall send confirmation.
+- Issue: Method (email/SMS) and timing are not specified.

+---

+### 7. Instructor Approval Process Undefined (R8)
+- Issue: Approval process is not described (manual or system-based).

+---

+### 8. Advisor Approval Process Missing (R12)
+- Issue: It is not defined how advisor approval is recorded.

+---

+### 9. Drop Fee Amount Missing (R14)
+- Issue: The exact fee amount is not specified.

+---

+### 10. Waitlist Details Missing (R16)
+- Issue: Maximum waitlist size and visibility are not defined.

+---

+# 3️⃣ Ambiguities (3)

+### 11. “Register Quickly” (R20)
+- Issue: The term "quickly" is unclear and not measurable.

+---

+### 12. “Send Confirmation” (R6)
+- Issue: It is unclear what type of confirmation is being sent.

+---

+### 13. “Priority Enrollment” (R19)
+- Issue: The method of giving priority is not clearly explained.

+---

+# 4️⃣ Unverifiable Requirements (2)

+### 14. Performance Requirement (R20)
+- “Students shall be able to register quickly.”
+- Issue: No measurable performance criteria provided.

+---

+### 15. Confirmation Requirement (R6)
+- “The system shall send confirmation.”
+- Issue: No timing or method defined for verification.

+---

+# 5️⃣ Missing Business Rules (Additional Findings)

+### 16. Maximum Number of Courses Not Defined
+- Only credit hours are defined, not number of courses.

+---

+### 17. Late Registration Eligibility Not Defined
+- It is not specified who is allowed late registration.

+---

+### 18. Refund Policy Not Defined
+- No rule exists regarding refund after course drop.

+---

+# ✅ Summary

+- 5 Inconsistencies
+- 5 Incompleteness
+- 3 Ambiguities
+- 2 Unverifiable Requirements
+- 3 Missing Business Rules

+Total Defects Identified: 18